jaittola/xplane-location-web/README.md

         port number.  * Close the settings view.

 Now you're done!
-If everything has been set up correctly, the web browser should start tracking the position of your simulated aircraft.
+If everything has been set up correctly, the web browser should start tracking the position of your simulated aircraft, and you should be able to control some electrical switches, too.

 ## License